TouK/nussknacker/docs/scenarios_authoring/DesignerTipsAndTricks.md

   "symbols" : ["ORDERED", "READY", "DELIVERED"]
 }
 ```
 Suppose we want to define some kind of logic dependent on delivery status.
-If we just use this field in filter/choice, we can discover that it is of type EnumSymbol and cannot be just compared with plain String - even if it contains one of the  allowed values.
+If we use field of this type in a filter/choice node, we will discover that it is of type EnumSymbol (a generic Java type representing the enum) and cannot be compared with plain String - even if it contains one of the allowed values.

 ![img](img/enumComparisonToStringProblem.png)